RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Android**

-For the symbian system it's possible to launch individual games directly from ES-DE, but for the ngage system this is unfortunately not possible.
-Instead the EKA2L1 user interface will open on game launch and you need to manually start your game from inside the emulator.
-For both the symbian and ngage systems all games need to be installed upfront in EKA2L1.
+For both the ngage and symbian systems it's possible to launch individual games directly from ES-DE, although they need to be installed upfront in EKA2L1.

-For N-Gage games it's a good idea to just create empty dummy files with the .ngage file extensions inside the ROMs/ngage directory.
-These will then appear as indvidual games inside ES-DE and you can add metadata to them, scrape them etc.

-For Symbian games you can export JSON launch files from EKA2L1 that can be run directly from ES-DE.
-Just open EKA2L1, long press the game icon and select _Create launch file_ from the popup list.
-Then just select the ROMs/symbian directory and the file will be saved there and game launching from ES-DE will work as expected.
+After installing the games in EKA2L1, long press the game icon and select _Create launch file_ from the popup list which will export a JSON file for the game.
+Then select the directory where the file should be saved, i.e. ROMs/ngage or ROMs/symbian.
+Following this, game launching from ES-DE will work as expected.

 Here's an example setup:
 ```
-/storage/emulated/0/ROMs/ngage/Asphalt 2.ngage
+/storage/emulated/0/ROMs/ngage/Asphalt 2.json
-/storage/emulated/0/ROMs/ngage/Bomberman.ngage
-/storage/emulated/0/ROMs/ngage/CallofDuty.ngage
+/storage/emulated/0/ROMs/ngage/Bomberman.json
+/storage/emulated/0/ROMs/ngage/CallofDuty.json
 /storage/emulated/0/ROMs/symbian/Animal Farm.json
 /storage/emulated/0/ROMs/symbian/AnotherWorld.json
 ```